matteo14c/HaploCoV/docs/source/data.rst

 * a collection date, column name *"Collection date"*;
 * a submission date, column *"Submission date"*;
 * location: the geographic place from where the isolated was collected; Column name: *"Location"*;
 * a valid lineage/group/class associated with the genome.
-Column name: *"Pango lineage"*
+Column name: *"Pango lineage"* or *"Lineage"*

 Dates must be provided in YYYY-MM-DD format.
 Locations in the following format: Continent/Country/Region.